Mexican banks have mostly been bought by international banks ...

 Changing money - dollars to doughnuts or pesos.

-In 2010 and 2011 I railed against the frustration of trying to cash dollars to pesos at Mexican banks.
-In 2013, I had to and the banks were nice as pie.
-Maybe they read my screed.
-Anyway, today, cash your dollars at a bank or an Elecktra store (which has a bank inside) or a casa de cambio.
+You can change your dollars to pesos at a bank or an Elecktra store (which has a bank inside) or a casa de cambio.
 I was warned that the rates at the casa were worse than a bank, but frankly, I did not see much difference and they are very convenient.
+I have found the best rates are on the US side at casas de cambio at the border.

 Don't even think of changing traveler's checks.
 Sure, have a few for a sense of security, but don't count on being able to change them in a hurry.